lufevida/html5up-stellar/pages/4-get-started.md

 tagline: Congue imperdiet
 image: images/pic04.jpg
 # Give some unique identifier if you want this page to show on the navigation menu
-id: secondSection
+id: thirdSection
 # Choose between 4 spotlight styles or leave this blank if you do not want this page to be on the spotlight; to change the order in which pages appear, rename your spotlight pages prepending a number, like '1-page-name.md'
-spotlightStyleThree: true
+spotlightStyleFour: true
-# The following values are unique to `spotlightStyleThree`
+# The following values are unique to `spotlightStyleFour`
+buttonTitle: Learn More
+secondButtonTitle: Get Started
+secondButtonLink: pages/elements.html
 description: Donec imperdiet consequat consequat.
 Suspendisse feugiat congue posuere.
 Nulla massa urna, fermentum eget quam aliquet.
-buttonTitle: Learn More
-secondButtonTitle: Get Started
-secondButtonLink: page.url
-id: four
 ---

 ## Magna feugiat lorem